polifonia-project/folk_ngram_analysis/corpus/readme.md

 **Description of the data:**

-Each melody in the corpus is stored as a MIDI file, named per the melody title.
-There are 1,224 files in total.
-These are available to download as a single zip file, which is stored in the [./MIDI][4] directory.
+Each melody in the corpus is represented as a monophonic MIDI file, named per the melody title.
+There are 1,224 files in total, which are stored in the [./MIDI][4] directory.

 The corpus also contains a [roots.csv][5] file and this readme, which are stored in the [corpus][6] directory.
 Roots.csv holds two columns with one row per each MIDI file in the corpus: